takecare/haiku/README.md

 different from writing "ola" and "onibus".
 So, words missing accents where they are required are fundamentally different from the ones that have them ("ola" vs "olá"), or they might not even be words at all (like "onibus").
-This service is not yet ready to support this sort of cases.
+This service is not yet ready to support this sort of cases, so accents are required.

 ## Server